-If you own a ducted range hood, you want to ensure that it operates as efficiently as possible.
+If you own or recently installed a ducted range hood, you want to ensure that it operates as efficiently as possible.
 This involves reducing or eliminating back-drafting from your range hood’s exhaust duct system.
-But what is backdrafting, and how do you prevent it?
+But what is backdrafting?

-This article covers what a backdraft is, why it can be dangerous, and how to prevent it so you can keep your kitchen properly ventilated.
-We’ll also talk about what can happen if the problem isn’t addressed.
+This article will cover what backdrafting is, why it’s important, and how to prevent it so you can keep your kitchen properly ventilated.
+We’ll also discuss what can happen if the problem isn’t addressed.

 Backdrafting happens when outside air enters your range hood duct and becomes trapped inside the duct.
-This air is then forced back into the kitchen, hence the term “back drafting.”
+This air is forced into the kitchen, hence the term “back drafting.”

 What is backdrafting?

 A backdraft is a reverse movement of air.
-Backdrafting occurs when air that is meant to be ventilated outside, gets trapped in the ductwork of the home.
+Backdrafting occurs when air meant to be ventilated outside gets trapped in the home’s ductwork.
 That air can then make its way back into the home or remain in your ducts, allowing grease and oil to stick to the sides of your ductwork.
 This severely reduces the efficiency of your ventilation system.
+Backdrafting is not done intentionally, and some malfunction often causes it.

 Here are five tips for preventing backdrafting in your range hood duct.